sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

         └── lineItemHelpers.js
 ```

-### Resolve the cleaning fee
+### Resolve the helmet rental fee

-First, we will add a new helper function for resolving the cleaning fee
+First, we will add a new helper function for resolving the helmet rental
-line item.
-This function will take the listing as a parameter, and then
+fee line item.
+This function will take the listing as a parameter, and
-get the cleaning fee from its public data.
-To make sure the data cannot
+then get the helmet rental fee from its public data.
+To make sure the
-be manipulated, we don't pass it directly from the template frontend.
+data cannot be manipulated, we don't pass it directly from the template
-Instead, we fetch the listing from Marketplace API, and check that
+frontend.
+Instead, we fetch the listing from Marketplace API, and check
-listing's public data for the accurate cleaning fee.
+that listing's public data for the accurate helmet rental fee.

 If you have several helper functions, you might want to export this
 function from the `lineItemHelpers.js` file instead, and import it in